hoid-ai/hoid-optimized-models/README.md

 This repo highlights models where hoid-generated kernels achieve superior performance compared to PyTorch.
 Every model is pure PyTorch - the winning kernels run as torch custom ops (CUDA / Triton / CuTe DSL, JIT-compiled at import), with no hoid runtime involved.

-Each folder is self-sufficient: its own pinned `uv` environment, a `best_torch.py` that derives the strongest stock `torch.compile` configuration on your box, and a `best_hoid.py` that refuses to report performance until its correctness gates pass.
+Each folder is self-sufficient: its own pinned `uv` environment, a `best_torch.py` that derives the strongest stock `torch.compile` configuration on your box, and a `best_hoid.py` runs the hoid implementaiton.

 ## Quick Start
 To run any model: